Generic Name: fentanyl (nasal) (FEN tan il)

 liver or kidney disease;

-FDA pregnancy category C. It is not known whether fentanyl will harm an unborn baby.
-Fentanyl may cause breathing problems, seizure, or addiction and withdrawal symptoms in a newborn if the mother takes the medication during pregnancy.
-Tell your doctor if you are pregnant or plan to become pregnant while using Lazanda.
-Fentanyl may also cause drowsiness, breathing problems, or addiction and withdrawal symptoms in a nursing infant.
-Do not breast-feed while you are using Lazanda.
-Do not give this medication to anyone under 18 years old.
+FDA pregnancy category C. It is not known whether this medicine will harm an unborn baby.
+Fentanyl may cause breathing problems, behavior changes, or life-threatening addiction and withdrawal symptoms in your newborn if you use the medication during pregnancy.
+Tell your doctor if you are pregnant.

 See also: Lazanda pregnancy and breastfeeding warnings (in more detail)